sahirbhatnagar/EPIB607-f20/syllabus.md

 - There are 2 lectures per week.
 - **Lectures will be entirely pre-recorded**, in a format that is optimized for online learning (short 5-10 minute videos with conceptual problems in between).
 Lecture videos will be released on the mornings of Tuesday and Thursday.
-  - Some of these will be from previous semesters, and some will be recorded this fall by the instructors.
   - Lecture videos will be posted on YouTube.
 Each “lecture” will be an html page linked on the course website, containing videos and links to slides and code.
   - There are "Quick Check" conceptual questions in between each lecture video, linked on the lecture webpage.
 These are meant for you to check your understanding of the concepts that were just introduced. **These are graded on completion.** For each lecture, you will be required to submit a code to Gradescope that you will receive after completing one of the Quick Checks for that lecture.
   - Each lecture will also have a Piazza thread for students to ask questions.